Southern targets Dec start for new Georgia Vogtle 3 nuclear reactor

-U.S. energy company Southern Co (SO.N) said Thursday it was targeting a December in service date for the third reactor at its Vogtle nuclear power plant in Georgia.
+(Reuters) - U.S. energy company Southern Co said Thursday it was targeting a December in service date for the third reactor at its Vogtle nuclear power plant in Georgia.

 Southern, which released the Vogtle update as part of its quarterly earnings report, said the unit started “hot functional testing” on April 25.
 That is one of the last major tests prior to loading fuel into the plant, which Southern expects to occur in the third quarter.